timothyrusso/web_project_4/README.md

 ## Functionality

-This project contains hover effects, links and grids.
+This project contains hover effects, links and smooth effects.
 You can add, remove or like photos.
-Also, it is possible to modify the name and the role of the user.
+Also, it is possible to modify the name and the role of the user or see a preview of the images when you click on them.

 ## Technologies